Wang-L-Albert/Lab4/README.txt

 QUESTIONS 1.1

-1. It takes this many threads and iterations
+1. It takes this many threads and iterations to fail

 2. A signifigantly smaller number of iterations seldomly fails